RayanMohammed/de-pipeline/README.md

 3. `worker/batch_ingest.py` ingests that archive exactly like any other, tagging every row it writes with `--ingestion-run-id` set to the GitHub Actions run ID -- so `SELECT ingestion_run_id, COUNT(*) FROM patients GROUP BY 1` shows exactly which rows came from which scheduled run, real lineage instead of one undifferentiated blob of data.

 The cap exists because this runs against Supabase's free tier, which caps storage and compute -- not because of any limit on how much synthetic data Synthea itself can generate.
 Once the count check reports no headroom left, the workflow still fires on its 4-hour schedule but exits right after the cap check -- the intended steady state once the campaign completes, not a failure.

+Verified with a real `workflow_dispatch` run against production, not just a syntax check -- Synthea generated a fresh batch, it landed in R2, and it upserted into Supabase with a real `ingestion_run_id` attached, all without anyone at a keyboard.

 ## Known limitations / what I'd do next